What is Kaposi sarcoma?

 Diagnosis of Kaposi sarcoma

 Blood tests may show no abnormality, depending whether there are associated disorders such as AIDS.
 Anaemia may arise if there is bleeding.
 KSHS assays or antibody titres to KSHS are difficult to interpret.
+CD4 lymphocyte counts and plasma HIV load studies are performed in patients with HIV infection.

 Staging and prognosis in Kaposi sarcoma